12

 Salesforce Developer Training CTA

-Once the job has been completed, you can see specifics about the job (such as whether it passed or failed, how long it took to process, the number of records processed, and so on).
+Once the job has been completed, you can view details such as execution status, processing time, and number of records processed, and so on.

 Next Chapter